claudiodekker/inertia-laravel-testing/README.md

 ## Usage

 To start testing your Inertia views, simply chain the `assertInertia()` method onto your `TestResponse` response.
-You may then (optionally) pass a callback to this method, allowing you to chain more granual Inertia assertions:
+You may then (optionally) pass a callback to this method, allowing you to chain more granular Inertia assertions:

 ```php